Quick Summary

 Why?
 The answer is simple: listening to business podcasts is a pleasant, exciting & entertaining method to learn new things.
 Hence, convenience is preferred over effort.
 Many new business prospects emerge from this.

-The advantages of podcasting are infinite.
-It’s engaging & entertaining and enables companies to engage with their audience more personally than other types of advertising.
+The benefits of podcasts for students are alot.
+It’s engaging & entertaining and informational for them.
+Whereas it enables companies to engage with their audience more personally than other types of advertising.
 With podcasting, companies now have a new channel to connect with their audience.

 People are addicted to listening to podcasts because they are a quick and easy way to learn new knowledge.
 Podcasts are a terrific way to interact with diverse audiences, but they may also help companies attract new listeners.
 Companies can get feedback from their listeners by probing them on various topics and asking what they think.